Aaron Sorkin's Insane Suggestion that Democrats Nominate Mitt Romney is the Only Excuse I Need to Rerun This Piece on Studio 60 on the Sunset Strip

 Sorkin is like an oily politician in that regard, perpetually waxing poetic about the greatness of a common man he looks down on from a place of unearned superiority.

-Every bit of trivia Tom lovingly recites is met with blank faces of non-recognition from salt of the earth philistines who wouldn’t know the difference between commedia dell’arte and the Blue Collar Comedy Tour.
-Tom’s parents seem simultaneously bored, confused, and unimpressed by everything he’s saying, but that doesn’t keep him from prattling on all the same, as if an hour in he’ll start talking about Ernie Kovacs, and a look of recognition and surprise will unexpectedly dance across his parents’ now-impressed faces.
+Every bit of trivia Tom lovingly recites is met with blank faces of non-recognition from salt-of-the-earth philistines who wouldn’t know the difference between commedia dell’arte and the Blue Collar Comedy Tour.
+Tom’s parents seem simultaneously bored, confused, and unimpressed by everything he’s saying, but that doesn’t keep him from prattling on all the same, as if an hour in, he’ll start talking about Ernie Kovacs, and a look of recognition and surprise will unexpectedly dance across his parents’ now-impressed faces.

-As the thundering climax of his tour through his workplace’s storied past Tom attempts to dazzle his folks with a bit of information he’s certain will astound even comedy-hating half-wits like the people who raised him: it was in this very building that a comedy duo named Abbott and Costello recorded a routine called “Who’s on First?”
+As the thundering climax of his tour through his workplace’s storied past, Tom attempts to dazzle his folks with a bit of information he’s certain will astound even comedy-hating half-wits like the people who raised him: it was in this very building that a comedy duo named Abbott and Costello recorded a routine called “Who’s on First?”

-Not only are Tom’s folks implausibly unfamiliar with Abbott and Costello but they’re vaguely insulted by the notion that they should know about a piece of Americana as deeply woven into our national fabric as Citizen Kane or Gershwin’s “Rhapsody in Blue.”
+Not only are Tom’s folks implausibly unfamiliar with Abbott and Costello, but they’re vaguely insulted by the notion that they should know about a piece of Americana as deeply woven into our national fabric as Citizen Kane or Gershwin’s “Rhapsody in Blue.”

 Funny people know how to read the room and their audiences.
-Yet, learning that his parents are unfamiliar with one of the most famous routines in comedy history doesn’t keep Tom from continuing with his lengthy spiel about comedy that’s all roughly ten thousand times more obscure than “Who’s on First?”
+Yet, learning that his parents are unfamiliar with one of the most famous routines in comedy history doesn’t keep Tom from continuing with his lengthy spiel about comedy that’s roughly ten thousand times more obscure than “Who’s on First?”

 When Tom’s mother has the audacity to refer to the noble art form of Tom and his colleagues as “skits,” he can no longer hold his tongue or conceal his rage.